wildweasel02/wildweasel02/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I'm currently learning android development, sql programming, web database development, and software engineering.
-I'm new to Github and still getting acclimated to everything.
+- 🌱 I'm passionate about all-things data.
+I like to analyze data and find trends and patterns.
+I like to give meaning to numbers and tell their story.

+- 📫 Currently developing my sql + python skills for data analysis and have worked with relational and nonrelational databases.

+- 😄 Dabbled into android and web app development for a bit.

-- 🤔 Some topics that I have been already studying for some time include java programming, data structures, and algorithms.
+- 🤔 Some topics that I am curious to study include data structures and algorithms as well as analyzing tools like powerBI and Tableau.

 - 🙌 I am future-oriented and love to think of a better tomorrow.